dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 gitversion
 ```

-If it returns `Cannot find the .git directory` then is has executed correctly.
+If it returns `Cannot find the .git directory` then it has executed correctly.
 The first time it executes it can take a while.

 ### Clone repository from GitHub